func-i/Funci_from_OS/README-Editors.md

 Instructions for Editors
 ========================

-1. Work on GitHub, the `master` branch
+1. Work on GitHub, the `staging` branch
 2. Edit a page/post or upload a post/asset (eg. image), then commit the change
     - Upload/edit blog posts in the `/_posts` folder
     - Upload assets for use on the website to the `/_assets` folder
+    - Upload images for use on a blog post to the `/_assets/images/blog_posts` folder
     - Upload images that aren't used on the website to the `/offsite-assets/images` folder.
 The images can be referenced at `http://functionalimperative.com/offsite-assets/images/[filename]`
 3. wait 60 seconds
 4. Browse to `http://functionalimperative.com/`